Alexander Garden Obelisk

 The Alexander Garden Obelisk is an obelisk located within the Alexander Garden, near the walls of Kremlin, in Moscow, Russia.
-The obelisk was initially designed by S. A. Vlasev and erected on July 10, 1914, at the entrance of the garden.
+The obelisk was initially designed by Sergey Aleksandrovich Vlasev and erected on July 10, 1914, at the entrance of the garden.
 It was created as a celebration of the tercentenary of the House of Romanov.
 The obelisk was moved closer to the center of the garden in 1966.

 Soon after the revolution, by dismantling its parts, the drum was filled with reliefs and counter-reliefs that were then converted into a Monument-obelisk to commemorate the "outstanding thinkers and personalities of the struggle for the liberation of workers".
 It thus became the first monumental statue of the new state.

-In 2013, on the 400th anniversary of the Romanov dynasty, the monument was dismantled for the sake of creating a modern replica of the original monument to the Russian rulers of the Romanov dynasty.
+In 2013, on the 400th anniversary of the Romanov dynasty, the monument was dismantled for the sake of creating a modern replica of the original monument to the Russian rulers of the Romanov Dynasty.
 According to specialists, the original monument was almost lost in the process.

 Russian Empire

-Made in Vlasieva, the project of the obelisk (under the motto "the Truth") won the 2nd place in a special contest titled "Project of the Monument-Obelisk to Commemorate the 300th Anniversary of the Romanov Dynasty" in 1912, which was celebrated in 1913.
+Made in Vlasieva, the project of the obelisk (under the motto "The Truth") won the 2nd place in a special contest titled "Project of the Monument-Obelisk to Commemorate the 300th Anniversary of the Romanov Dynasty" in 1912, which was celebrated in 1913.
 Money for its construction came from the city; up to fifty thousand rubles was allocated by the Moscow city Duma.

 Since the initial plan did not gain the approval of the Academy of Arts and Vlasyevo, it took some time to correct the shortcomings as direct work on the construction of the monument only began in the spring of 1914.
-The solemn ceremony of a bookmark, which was attended by representatives of various social classes[Comm 1], was held on April 18, 1914.
-During the laying of the first stone of the obelisk, in it had a basis of V. D. Bryansk, the second A. A. Adrianov, the third Prince N. N. Odoevsky-Maslov, fourth Earl N. L. Ants and fifth — N. I. Guchkov.
-The ceremony was ended with the threefold singing of God Save the Tsar!, the national anthem of Russia.

-"Leading to the Alexandrovsky garden from Voskresenskaya Square gate and surrounding iron fence were decorated with national flags.
-Near the obelisk, closer to the Kremlin wall, there was a small elevation, beautifully draped with garlands of greenery; on the dais was placed Muscovites revered relic — the miraculous icon of the Iveron Mother of God.
-Along the entire length of the alley of the Boulevard stood the rows of cadets of the Alexander, Alexis and Tver cavalry school and part of the troops of the Moscow garrison with orchestra music."
+The ceremony of a bookmark was held on April 18, 1914.